 Weigh accurately about 10 g of the material in a tared petri dish and spread the sample evenly.
-Dry it over sulphuric acid in a desiccator for 24 hours.
+Dry it over sulphuric acid in a desiccator for 24 h.
 Remove the petri dish and weigh.
 Calculate the percentage of moisture.

 ANNEX D